 Lisa told her family that she would become a dental assistant ever since she was three years old when she would play with her Play-Doh dentist kit.
 Lisa pursued her dental dream, and graduated in 1993 from assisting school.
 In 1994 she moved to the United States and worked in many areas of the dental field, including Prosthodontics, Endodontics, and Orthodontics.
 She moved back home in 2015 and has worked at Clarence Street Dental ever since.
 One of Lisa’s favorite dental accomplishments is volunteering at Clarence Street Dental’s annual Community Dentistry Day.
 In all her years as a dental assistant, she says she has never been part of such an amazing day that helps so many people.
 Coming in second, her most memorable accomplishment is volunteering with her dental office in Nashville by doing two root canals on a snow leopard so he could eat properly again!
 Lisa spends her free time with her teenage boys and enjoys going to see concerts with them.

 Mikala started working at Clarence Street Dental in February 2020.
+She graduated from Niagara College as a Dental Assistant in 2015.
 She loves the way everyone makes new team members feel so welcome and part of the team right when they walk in the door for their first day.
 Being a mom of two, most of her time is spent with her children where she and her husband enjoy taking them on day trips.
 When she has free time of her own she enjoys sketching, painting, hunting, and fishing.

 Cassy started at Clarence Street Dental in March 2020.
 She loves how everyone is treated fairly and like family, and that everyone loves their job and it shows why they do.
 She enjoys spending time with her family, friends, and especially her kids.
 She loves doing activities with her family such as quadding, and going to hockey and football games.
 She says that health and fitness is very important to her and spends her spare time in the gym and lifting weights.